balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/extend-existing-pool-type-using-hooks.md

         LiquidityManagement calldata
     ) external view override returns (bool) {
         // This hook implements a restrictive approach, where we check if the factory is an allowed factory and if
         // the pool was created by the allowed factory.
-Since we only use onComputeDynamicSwapFee, this might be an
+Since we only use onComputeDynamicSwapFeePercentage, this might
-        // overkill in real applications because the pool math doesn't play a role in the discount calculation. return factory == _allowedFactory && IBasePoolFactory(factory).isPoolFromFactory(pool);
+        // be an overkill in real applications because the pool math doesn't play a role in the discount calculation. return factory == _allowedFactory && IBasePoolFactory(factory).isPoolFromFactory(pool);
     }

     /// @inheritdoc IHooks
-    function onComputeDynamicSwapFee(
+    function onComputeDynamicSwapFeePercentage(
         PoolSwapParams calldata params,
+        address pool,
         uint256 staticSwapFeePercentage
     ) external view override returns (bool, uint256) {
         // If the router is not trusted, does not apply the veBAL discount because getSender() may be manipulated by a